A Gold Standard Dataset for the Reviewer Assignment Problem: Results

 \paragraph{Results} Figure~\ref{fig:results_explore} and Table~\ref{table:results_explore} provide answers to the questions we study in this section.
 Figure~\ref{fig:results_explore} shows the pointwise loss of the \tpms{} algorithm for each choice of parameters.
 To save computation time, we do not build confidence intervals for each combination of parameters.
 Instead, Table~\ref{table:results_explore} sets the number of papers in reviewers' profiles to 20 (consistent with Table~\ref{table:results_main}) and presents confidence intervals for losses incurred by the algorithm under different choices of paper representations.
 We now make two observations.

 First, paper abstracts are very useful in improving the quality of expertise prediction as compared to titles alone (the improvement of $0.07$).
 Including full texts of the papers in reviewers' and papers' profiles results in additional improvement ($0.03$).
-Overall, ignoring the minor differences in the datasets between this section and Section~\ref{section:results:comparison}, we observe that \tpms{} with titles, abstracts, and full texts of papers demonstrates the same performance as \mfr{} which cannot handle the full texts of papers.
-Thus, it may be of interest to develop modern deep-learning based algorithms to incorporate full texts of papers and further boost performance on the similarity-computation task.
+Overall, ignoring the minor differences in the datasets between this section and Section~\ref{section:results:comparison}, we observe that \tpms{} with titles, abstracts, and full texts of papers demonstrates a performance quite close to \spectertwo{} which cannot handle the full texts of papers.
+Thus, it may be of interest to develop modern deep-learning based algorithms with longer contexts to incorporate full texts of papers, and further boost performance on the similarity-computation task.

 Second, the loss curves plateau once reviewer profiles include 8 or more of their most recent papers.
 Additional increase of the profile length does not impact the quality of predictions.
 Thus, in practice, reviewers may be instructed to include 10 representative papers to their profile, which for many active researchers amounts to the number of papers published in 1-3 years.